Take action for Mental Health Awareness Week, 11-17 May 2026

 The answer?
 Start small – take 10 minutes for a brisk walk to the shops, to stride up and down the stairs, or potter around the garden.
 Do some stretches, tune into a yoga app, or march on the spot while checking your emails.
 Just remember to stay hydrated!

 Having a stoma doesn’t mean you have to stop.
-As Sarah Russell, Clinical Exercise Specialist, writes in the spring issue of IA Journal: ‘For the vast majority of people – and that includes those with a stoma – the benefits of exercise far outweigh any risks.
+As Sarah Russell, Clinical Exercise Specialist, writes in the IA Journal: ‘For the vast majority of people – and that includes those with a stoma – the benefits of exercise far outweigh any risks.
 Exercise is rarely ‘dangerous’ and most people simply aren’t doing enough.
 Go on your own journey and find out what works for you.’

-Find the joy – keep it easy
+Find the joy in exercise

 I’ve worked in the fitness industry for over 30 years and the biggest mistake people make is to exercise too hard.
 Forget all your preconceived ideas about exercise.

-• Keep it gentle and comfortable – you don’t have to break sweat if you don’t want to.
+• Keep it gentle and comfortable – you don’t have to break a sweat if you don’t want to.

 • Ten minutes will give you benefits for your mental health – a walk around the block or 10 minutes of stretching is perfect.
 Build from there as your confidence and fitness grows.